JojiiOfficial/rsv/README.md

     -t, --timeout <timeout>

 SUBCOMMANDS:
-    continue    Send SIGCONT if service is running disable     Disable a service
+    alarm        Send SIGALARM if service is running continue     Send SIGCONT if service is running disable      Disable a service
     enable       Enable a service
-    help        Prints this message or the help of the given subcommand(s) once        Start if service is not running.
+    help         Prints this message or the help of the given subcommand(s) hup          Send SIGHUP if service is running interrupt    Send SIGINT if service is running kill         Send SIGKILL if service is running list         List services
+    once         Start if service is not running.
 Do not restart if it stops pause        Send SIGSTOP if service is running restart      Restart a service
     start        Start a service
     status       Status a service
     stop         Stop a service
+    term         Send SIGTERM if service is running
 ```